-- the test was negative OR - Provide a copy of the negative test result.
+- A note from HCP indicating the test was negative OR - Provide a copy of the negative test result.

-the alternate diagnosis is required before your child will be allowed to return to school.
+If your child's HCP provides a diagnosis of a known chronic condition with unchanged symptoms, or a confirmed acute illness (examples: laboratory-confirmed influenza, strep-throat) AND COVID-19 is not suspected, then a note signed by their HCP explaining the alternate diagnosis is required before your child will be allowed to return to school.
 They may return to school according to the usual guidelines for that diagnosis.